Grilled Sweet Potatoes with Smoked Honey Butter

 - Brussels Sprouts on the Grill

-- Preheat grill to 375 degrees Fahrenheit using two zone or direct/indirect cooking method.
+- Preparation: Preheat grill to 375 degrees Fahrenheit using two-zone or direct/indirect cooking method.

-- Place sweet potatoes on indirect side of grill.
-Grill for 60 minutes or until soft throughout the potato.
+- Grill: Place sweet potatoes on indirect side of grill.
+Grill for 60 minutes or until soft throughout the potato (rotating the potatoes halfway for consistency).
 If the potatoes are smaller, start checking for doneness at 45 minute mark.